hutchpd/QuantumSuperposition/QuantumSuperposition/docs/ComplexSupport.md

 ### Observing Complex Superpositions

-You can observe complex superpositions to get a single collapsed value.
-Here’s an example:
+Collapse a complex superposition to get a single value:

 ```csharp
 var complexSuperposition = new QuBit<Complex>(new[] { new Complex(1, 2), new Complex(3, 4), new Complex(5, 6) });